frankudoags/goals-backend/README.md

 ## Usage
-1. Run `npx tsc` to build the project
+1. Run `npm start` to build the project
-2. Run `nodemon .build/index` to start the server in development mode